emefff/IV2/README.md

 "0, STR, CLR, 0, RCL, 1, +, 0, RCR, POW, 1, RCL, *, 0, RCL, 1, +, 0, RCR, POW, 1, -, 0, RCL, /, 2, RCL, *, +, 3, RCL, -"

 First we store n in RAM reg nr.
 0, we CLR the stack, then enter the formula.
-When we put it on top in PRG mode, we can use FSOLV (fS internally) to solve for n at FV = 0.
+When we put it on top in PRG mode, we can use FSOLV (fS internally) to solve for n at FV = 0, that is, we want to find the number of months we have to pay back the 100 bucks.
 For our example we use the follwing numbers:

 i = 0.08 ("0.08 ENTER 0 STO")